Connecticut Soils Program

 Copies of the published county soil survey reports dated prior to July 2005 are no longer official soil survey information and should only be used as an historical reference.

-Learn more about the Soil Survey of the State Of Connecticut
+Read the Historical Manuscript of the Soil Survey of the State of Connecticut Issued in 2008

 Soil Survey of the State of Connecticut Interpretations